-Running a business is a unique challenge.
-For certain businesses, success is a roller coaster – a flood of leads during certain months and a drought during other months.
-Such businesses function on two seasons:
+Running a roofing business is a unique challenge.
+For certain roofers, success is a roller coaster – a flood of leads during certain months and a drought during other months.
+Such roofing businesses function on two seasons:

 - On-season – The most active period